navargas/SystemLite-dashboard/README.md

 *In development*

 Dashboard for monitoring and describing a multicontainer/multihost application.
-Create a graphical representation of a complex application by dragging nodes onto the canvas and creating network linkages between them.
+Create a graphical representation of complex deployments by dragging nodes onto the canvas and creating network linkages between them.

 ![](http://i.imgur.com/95GK0jf.png)